sjcode236/platf/clgcp/glcoudCompute71.md

 ▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄
 01-06  Live Migration ; Create VM instance with Spot VMs
 SpotVms:- Spotvms are  Google's spare/excess compute capacity VMs; Google can terminate or preempt them with a 30-second warning whenever the capacity is needed for regular on-demand workloads.
 Google sells it at huge discounts.
+=no live migration or no automatic restart option for spotVMs